 Friday 17 April, Porto Empedocle, Sicily, and Agrigente, Valley of the Temples

-Star Clipper docked by nine o’clock so by late morning we were off on a four-mile bus ride to the Valley of the Temples, a UNESCO World heritage site, to visit the ruins of a city built in the 5th century BC, when the area was a Greek colony.
-To say that “the Greeks built the Temples,” is inaccurate.
+Star Clipper docked by nine o’clock so by late morning we were off on a four-mile bus ride to the Valley of the Temples, a UNESCO World Heritage site, to visit the ruins of a city built in the 5th century BC when the area was a Greek colony.
+To say that “the Greeks built the Temples” is inaccurate.
 The Greeks directed temple building and skilled stone masonry, while Carthaginian slave labor worked in the rock quarries and lifted the stones into place.

 Known as Agrigentoor Akragas in ancient times, the site of the ruins lies on a plateau overlooking the sea.
-Wild flowers bloomed around the ruins, and I wondered whether the same flowers were around at the time of their great prosperity, around 450 BC.
+Wildflowers bloomed around the ruins, and I wondered whether the same flowers were around at the time of their great prosperity, around 450 BC.
 Olive and almond trees grew in lines in the surrounding fields.
 The Temple of Concorde was the only structure still standing; the Christians added arches and repurposed the structure into a church from the 6th century AD into the 18th century.

 Saturday 18 April, Valletta, Malta

-I didn’t know much about Malta except to wonder about the country when their handful of athletes would march into the stadium during Olympic games.
+I didn’t know much about Malta except to wonder about the country when their handful of athletes would march into the stadium during the Olympic games.
 Malta is an independent island just about in the center of the Mediterranean Sea.
-Maltese language derived from an Arabic dialect the developed in Sicily and Malta.
+The Maltese language derived from an Arabic dialect developed in Sicily and Malta.
 In 1530, Charles V of Spain granted the island of Malta to the Knights of the Order of St. John.
 Many 16th-century limestone buildings and fortifications from the Knights have endured in the capital city of Valletta.

 I will not go into the history of the Great Siege of Malta by the Ottoman Turks in 1565 except to say that the battle was one of the bloodiest episodes in human history.
 The link provides the history of the siege, but brace yourself for unimaginable brutality.
 According to Peter’s references, the battle changed history by containing Muslim influence in Europe.